AllMesi/a-bot/README.md

 # a bot
-Made with stupidity by allmesi#5039
+Made with stupidity

 README.md made by TeemSucks on github
-## install & run
+## Install & run

 To download and install a bot run these following commands in command prompt:
 ```sh